This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Teaching

-There are opportunities in all posts to teach on the regional MRCPsych course, and to trainees of different disciplines, particularly paediatricians, GPs and emergency medicine trainees.
-You may have the opportunity of supervising a core trainee (in post 2) or foundation doctor (in posts 2 & 3) and contributing to induction teaching for the core trainees and vocational training scheme (VTS) doctors.
-You may also like to get involved with the many opportunities for multi-professional teaching especially at the Terraces CDP placement (post 2).
+There are opportunities in all posts to teach medical students, on the regional MRCPsych course, and to trainees of different disciplines, particularly paediatricians, GPs and emergency medicine trainees.
+You may have the opportunity of supervising a core trainee or foundation doctor and contributing to induction teaching for the core trainees and vocational training scheme (VTS) doctors.

 Therapy Training

-The curriculum spells out the expected competencies in various therapeutic modalities.
+The curriculum describes the expected capabilities in various therapeutic modalities.

 It is worth looking on the Peninsula Medical School website, particularly the Postgraduate Studies at the Peninsula College of Medicine & Dentistry, the Plymouth University website, and the Exeter University website for courses on CBT, individual and family therapy.